“Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice

 Know Your Audience

-If you are meeting with some church ladies, it might be hard to sell a critical reading of 50 Shades of Grey.
+If you meet with some church ladies, selling a critical reading of 50 Shades of Grey might be hard.
 Nonetheless, don’t limit your book choices to only Christian titles if you think discussing classics or contemporary titles will lead to an edifying conversation.
 Most plots boil down to good versus evil one way or another so consider enjoying a title that explores the human condition AND one that is considered good.

 Wait to Get Weird

 If your friends are a little adventurous, you can get away with choosing some really weird books.
-Each time I start a new club, I choose a more conservative title that has a little more popular appeal.
+Each time I start a new club, I choose a more conservative title with a more popular appeal.
 A few years ago, the first book I selected was Unbroken by Laura Hildebrand, and a few months ago when starting over in a new town with new friends, we read Z: A Novel of Zelda Fitzgerald by Therese Anne Fowler.
 I try to wait to get weird.
-Some of our best discussions have been about the weirdest books I’ve ever read, but if you choose a weird title right away, most of your friends won’t come back.
+Some of our best discussions have been about the weirdest books I’ve ever read, but if you choose a weird title right away, most of your friends won’t return.

 Choose a Virgin

 Read Tons of Reviews

-You might know your audience pretty well, but it’s also helpful to get a sense of how a book resonates with the rest of the reading community.
+You might know your audience pretty well, but it’s also helpful to understand how a book resonates with the rest of the reading community.
 Before choosing a title, I’ll probably skim at least 50 reviews on Goodreads and Amazon.
 I pay special attention to which (if any) friends on Goodreads have reviewed and rated it.
-I’ve watched my friends reading habits evolve over the years and consider their Goodreads reviews a pretty strong indicator of whether I will like a certain title.
+I’ve watched my friends’ reading habits evolve over the years and consider their Goodreads reviews a pretty strong indicator of whether I will like a certain title.
 I typically look for language that indicates a transformation.
-If a book or an author made a reviewer look at the world differently, then it will be worthy of discussion.
+If a book or author made a reviewer look at the world differently, it would be worth discussing.

 Don’t Go By Book Club Recommendation Lists